 The MeBox is a simple and customizable solution to storing your child’s art.
 The larger size would accommodate more than art, like tiny baby sweaters and previously loved stuffed animal lovies.
 I try to be judicious about the artwork and baby mementos I consider archive worthy and a box like this seems like an ideal size for storing just enough but not too much.

-Martha Stewart is like that kid in your high school english lit class who always had something to say.
+Martha Stewart is like that kid in your high school English lit class who always had something to say.
 No matter what the topic, there she is raising her hand in the corner of the room.
 Still, I listen.
 She suggests using cardboard mailing tubes to store your child’s artwork labeled year by year or child by child.
 She also offers up an easy tutorial for making a cardboard portfolio for storing your child’s art.

 Repurposing your child’s art is another way to keep it under control.
 I love the idea of creating digital versions of your/their favorite pieces.
 Once you’ve collected 12 of them, you can create a simple calendar for them or a very special grandparent.

 In our last house we created a ‘Really Big Art Show’ as the kids dubbed it in our back hall using the art clips we originally saw in the Pottery Barn catalog.
 In true DIY style, we cut the cost by 80% using simple painted pine boards cut to fit our space and large clips.
-You can read about the process here.

 Whatever you do, you have to find a way to save your child’s art.
 You never know when you’ll come across a masterpiece like this one my daughter created as a 4 year old.
 She’s 8 now and not much has changed.